meomun1/be-mini-social-media/docs/api-implementation/10-websocket-realtime.md

 ## ⚡ Overview

-WebSockets enable real-time bidirectional communication for our mini Facebook backend, supporting live chat, notifications, typing indicators, and other instant updates.
+WebSockets enable real-time bidirectional communication for our mini Facebook backend microservices, supporting live chat, notifications, typing indicators, and other instant updates.
+The WebSocket server is integrated with the API Gateway and communicates with microservices through events.

 ## 🏗️ WebSocket Setup